What is Throw Keyword in Java?

 Conclusion

-In this blog, we have discussed the difference between Throw and Throws in Java.
+In this article, we have discussed the difference between Throw and Throws in Java.
 Understanding the distinction between throw and throws is crucial for effective Java exception handling. throw is used to manually trigger exceptions, while throws indicate potential exceptions a method might encounter.

 Recommended Reading: